 Once the emergency plan has been developed and training given, you will need to evaluate its effectiveness.
 The best way to do this is to perform a fire drill.
 This should be carried out at least annually or as determined by your fire risk assessment.
-If you have a high staff turnover, you may need to carry them out more often.
+To account for the turnover of pupils/ students, there should be a fire drill at least once a year and preferably one a term/ semester.